F. Lucile Rickertsen, 92, of Gothenburg, NE, died September 19, 2019 at Stone Hearth Estates in Gothenburg, NE.

 Lucile was preceded in death by husband, William J Rickertsen; parents Claude & Clara; brother, Claude (Red) Smith; sister Marjorie Smith and baby sister Elizabeth; grandmother, Hannah M (Carson) Smith; and special friend, Esther Thomas.

 Memorial services will be held at First Presbyterian Church, Saturday, November 2, 2019 at 1:30 pm with Rev. David Boyd officiating.

 Memorials may be given to the Lunch Buddies Program thru the Gothenburg Public Schools, 1322 Ave I, Gothenburg, NE 69138.

-To send flowers to F. Lucile Rickertsen's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of F. Lucile Rickertsen, please visit our floral store.